Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Resource-Import.md

 * Pro: Straightforward migration for ASO v1 customers (though, not zero touch).
 * Pro: Would benefit all customers wanting to migrate existing Azure resources, not just those using ASO v1.
 * Pro: Could also be used to snapshot existing resources (e.g. to capture a hand configured resource as YAML for reuse).
+* Pro: The resource can be customized before being applied to the cluster (e.g. specifying links to secrets for credentials, to config maps for configuration, and so on).
+* Pro: The user can choose to apply the resource to the cluster immediately, save it for later, or apply it to a different cluster.
+* Pro: Users have an opportunity to review the YAML for correctness before applying it to the cluster.
 * Con: We'd need to extend the code generator to provide the required support (but much of what we need already exists).

+Related:

+* Google Cloud uses a commandline tool [`config-connector`](https://cloud.google.com/config-connector/docs/how-to/import-export/export).

 ## Decision

 Create a new command line tool, `asoctl` to house multiple functions, starting with resource import.
-The tool will follow the usual convention of supporting a variety of verbs, each activating a different mode.
+The tool will follow the usual convention of supporting a variety of verbs, each activating a different mode (similar to the way `kubectl`, `git` and other command-line tools behave).

 To export a single existing resource, we'd use `export resource` as the verb.

-This would take the resource ID as a parameter and output the YAML file to stdout.
-The user would then be able to redirect the output to a file and modify it as necessary.
+This would accept a single resource ID (a fully qualified URL) as a parameter and output a YAML file to stdout containing the specified resource and all nested child resources.
+In typical use, the user would  redirect the output to a file and modify it as necessary.

 For example, to export the YAML for an existing Virtual Network, the user would run: